 - Assignment in the Greek school system at the secondary education level.
-Primary school teachers can apply if they have extensive experience and training in secondary school education.
+Preference will be given to public school educators.
+Primary school teachers can apply if they have extensive experience and training in secondary education.

 - Excellent command of the English language.
 Institutes are rigorous and demanding academic programs conducted entirely in English.
 Participants will be expected to read and comprehend substantial written materials and assignments in English and to participate in all seminar and panel discussions fully and actively.
 English fluency is vital to a successful experience in the Institute, for participants as individuals and to foster a cohesive and interactive group.

 - Preference will be given to applicants who are mid-career and under the age of 45 at the time of application with a minimum of three years of related professional teaching experience.